xolarvill/web_setup_automation/README.md

 brew install uv
 ```

-clone this repo and run in cmd
+clone this repo. then `cd` into it and run in cmd
 ```bash
 uv sync
 ```